PaklongC/Fitnesswheelchair/_posts/2019-10-28-data-visualization.md

           .attr("d", valueline);
       };
 ```
-<sup>Snippet of javascript code, full code can be found in web\templates\Wheelgraph.html of our GitHub (see the link in our header)</sup>
+<sup>Snippet of javascript code, full code can be found in web\templates\Wheelgraph.html of our GitHub (see the link in our header)</sup><br>
 Other files and examples can be found in the web folder of our Github.

-Using the <i>"Simple Graph"</i> widget, combined with data transferred in a .csv-file, the following graph could be created
+Using the <i>"Simple Graph"</i> widget, combined with data transferred in a .csv-file, the following graph could be created:

 <img src="\Fitnesswheelchair\img\d3graph.png" alt="">
 <b>Although many projects have successfully implemented D3.js widgets into their projects.
 Due to the scope of the project, we felt that the returns of using such a complex system was not efficient enough with regards to the time we had.</b>